z-zang/lm-lab-modern-js/README.md

 On your own, in groups or in pairs, work through the JavaScript files and refactor them using the suggested modern JavaScript method specified in the document.

+You will need to fork and clone this repository to work through the solutions.

 ✅ Be sure to read the accompanying instructions in the md files

 ✅ If the exercise has tests, be sure to check the tests still pass after you've refactored the code! (💡 To do this, run `npm test`!)